PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Editors have input.
 The common input of an editor is a file.
 The editors have a **dirty** state, that is activated when the content is modified but not saved.
 When you close an editor it shows a confirmation dialog if its state is **dirty**.

-An editor can contribute items to the `main toolbar <#the-main-toolbar>`_.
+An editor can contribute items to the `main toolbar`_.
 When an editor is activated, the center of the toolbar is filled with its contributions.

 .. image:: images/workbench/toolbar-contributions.png